-- During any school-sponsored education program or activity - · While on school property, school buses or other school vehicles - At designated school bus stops - Traveling to/from school - At school-sponsored or school-sanctioned events or activities - Through the transmission of information from any computer, network, or other similar electronic equipment.
+- During any school-sponsored education program or activity - While on school property, school buses or other school vehicles - At designated school bus stops - Traveling to/from school - At school-sponsored or school-sanctioned events or activities - Through the transmission of information from any computer, network, or other similar electronic equipment.

 $\hfill \square$ I have read the above information and have a clear understanding of what bullying is.

 Name of Person Completing Report

-Name of School
+Name of S School

-Date / 1 Date Received by Principal / /
+Date , Date Received by Principal / /

-Date of Incident: Time:

-Name of Target(s): Name of Aggressive Student(s): Name(s) of Witness(es)/ Bystander(s):

-Reported to School by (Check all that apply): Teacher

-Type of Incident: (Check only if applicable) □ Electronic (Check all that apply): □ Text Messages □ Website □ Email □ Facebook □ Snapchat □ Instagram

-☐ Phone ☐ Twitter ☐ Other

-☐ Physical (Check all that apply): ☐ Shoved/Pushed ☐ Hit, Kicked, Punched ☐ Inappropriate Touching ☐ Social (Check all that apply): ☐ Excluded ☐ Staring/Leering ☐ Writing/Graffiti

-☐ Unlawful (Check all that apply):

-☐ Theft/Damaged Possessions ☐ Extortion

-☐ Verbal (Check all that apply):

-☐ Threats ☐ Taunting/ Ridiculing 🗌 Lies or False Ru mors Mean Comments

-The Aggressive Act was Related to: (check all that are applicable) Racial Sexual Religious Gender Identity Disability

-Did anyone get injured? ☐ Yes ☐ No

-Type of Injury, if known

-- / t /g / /

-Did you Report this Incident to La w Enforcement? ☐ Yes ☐ No
+Date of Incident: e of Incident: Time: Name of Target(s): Name of Aggressive Student(s): Name(s) of Witness(es)/ Bystander(s): Reported to School by (Check all that apply): Teacher Student Bystander Target Parent Bus Driver Anonymous Other Name Location of Incident (Check all that apply): Hallway Stairs Restroom Classroom Gym Lunch Room Playground Locker Room Bus Stop On Bus Parking Lot Off Campus When did the Incident happen?
+(Check all that apply): To/From School After School Program School Sponsored Event During School Outside School Hours Other Specific Location Describe the Incident(s), including what the alleged aggressor(s) said or did and the harm.
+Please include/attach any evidence you might have Type of Incident: (Check only if ap Electronic (Check all that app Text Messages We - ☐ Snapchat ☐ Instagram ☐ Phone ☐ Twitter ☐ Other ☐ Physical (Check all that apply): ☐ Shoved/Pushed ☐ Inappropriate Touching ☐ Social (Check all that apply): ☐ Excluded ☐ Starting/Leering ☐ Writing/Graffiti ☐ Unlawful (Check all that apply): ☐ Theft/Damaged Possessions ☐ Extortion ☐ Verbal (Check all that apply): ☐ Threats ☐ Taunting/Ridiculing ☐ Lies or False Rumors ☐ Mean Comments The Aggressive Act was Related to: (check all that are applicable) Racial Sexual Religious Gender Identity Disability Did anyone get injured?
+Type of Injury, if known Yes No Did you Report this Incident to Lav w Enforcement?]
+Yes □ No